 Enhancing Radiograph Images

 This page discusses some of the terminology used when scanning or viewing digital radiographs.
-To set default scanning values in Open Dental, see Scanning Defaults / Imaging Setup.
-To scan radiographs, see the Images module.
+To scan radiographs, see the Imaging Module.
+To set default scanning values, see Imaging Quality.

 An image is made up of many pixels, or dots.
 Each pixel can have a value between black (0) and white.
 The numeric value of white depends on the situation.
 If you are using 8 bits, white is 256, or for 12 bits, white is 4096.
 In the examples below, we use 1 as the value for white, with the various gray levels between 0 and 1.